macleginn/bivaltyp/content/languages/descriptions/Albanian.md

 # {{ language_external }}
 Contributed by Varvara Arzt (Diveeva).

 The data were gathered in {{ data_collection_year }} using the Russian version of the questionnaire.
+In 2026, [Alexander Rusakov](https://independent.academia.edu/AlexanderRusakov) made a significant contribution to the dataset by resolving some tricky cases and correcting a few inconsistencies.

 ## How to cite
 > Arzt, Varvara.
 2026.
 Bivalent patterns in {{ language_external}}.